-There are many influences on an individual's self image.
-Genetics, personality, cultures and family impact our perception of ourselves and our bodies.
-We are living, however, in a society that places a value on body weight.
-As a result, millions of Americans, both women and men, are taking drastic measures to be thin.
+Body dissatisfaction is a major contributor to the development of eating disorders.
+Genetics, personality, culture, and family impact our perception of ourselves and our bodies.
+We are living in a society that normalizes “diet culture.”
+As a result, millions of Americans are taking drastic measures to achieve an unrealistic body ideal.
 In doing so, they often sacrifice their health, and in some cases, their lives.

 Eating disorders can lead to harmful medical, psychological, and nutritional consequences.
-It is currently reported that the long-term mortality rate of eating disorders is as high as 20%.
 In fact, eating disorders can affect every organ system in the body.

 Some of the major health risks resulting from eating disorders include:

 - kidney failure

 We need to be aware of the seriousness of eating disorders, and recognize the signs and symptoms involved.
 Recovery from eating disorders is possible with help from qualified health care professionals.
 Treatment usually involves a team approach including care from knowledgeable medical providers, mental health providers, and dietitians.
 Support from family and friends is also needed to help those suffering from an eating disorder.